Uniting disciplines to advance science

-The Quadram Institute in Norwich will see the coming together of the Institute for Food Research, the University of East Anglia and departments from the Norfolk & Norwich University Hospital into a single facility.
-This interdisciplinary institute will focus on understanding how food and gut microbiota are linked to promotion of health and prevention of disease.
+The Quadram Institute in Norwich sees the coming together of the Institute for Food Research, the University of East Anglia and departments from the Norfolk & Norwich University Hospital into a single facility.
+This interdisciplinary institute is dedicated to understanding how food and gut microbiota are linked in order to promote health and the prevention of disease.

-Energy reduction is key to the design, so our team needed to give careful consideration to the level of internal environmental control and analysis, with developing opportunities to safely reduce the traditionally applied laboratory air change rates an important element.
+Energy reduction was key to the design, so our team needed to give careful consideration to the level of internal environmental control and analysis, with developing opportunities to safely reduce the traditionally applied laboratory air change rates an important factor.
 We also needed to incorporate solutions that would reduce energy consumption across the whole development, taking into consideration use of natural light and ventilation.

 To counter the high energy levels associated with laboratories, we used wind tunnel testing to determine safe fume efflux parameters while minimising the fan energy consumed.
 Daylight-linked lighting systems have been designed to sit in aesthetic harmony with the acoustic baffles throughout the building, creating areas that are optimised for the users as well as the technical functions.
 Our engineers also incorporated a 400kW reversible ground source heat pump system to ensure that carbon emissions are minimised further.

 Further contributing to the quality of the space, our MEP engineers designed the laboratories to include exposed high-level services, allowing the use of fabric ductwork for optimal air distribution and easy maintenance and adaptability, as well as creating a greater sense of space.Richard Walder, Buro Happold